Normal Pressure Hydrocephalus

 - Trouble thinking

-If you or an elderly relative have changes in walking, thinking, mood, and/or loss of bowel and bladder control, contact your health care provider.
+If you or an elderly relative have changes in walking, thinking, mood, or loss of bladder control, contact your healthcare provider.
 Describe when the changes started and how they are affecting your physical activity and emotional well-being.

-- Walking difficulties, difficulty thinking, or loss of bowel and bladder control may indicate NPH.
+- Walking difficulties, difficulty thinking, or loss of bladder control may indicate NPH.

 - Early diagnosis may prevent long-term problems.